-The answer to this dates back to the Celts.
-The Celts, in short, were among the early tribes of central and western Europe, Ireland, and Britain.
-As the Roman Empire battled to conquer these tribes (for well over a thousand years), the Celts resisted both military and spiritual conquest.
+The answer to this dates back to the ancient Celts.
+The Celts were among the early tribes of central and western Europe, Ireland, and Britain.
+As the Roman Empire battled to conquer these tribes, the Celts resisted both military and spiritual conquest.
 Ultimately, Rome conquered and controlled most of western Europe (though uprisings were frequent) for centuries.
-However, by 500 AD Rome’s western empire was collapsing under the continued assault of “Barbarian” tribes.
+However, by 500 AD Rome’s western empire was collapsing under the continued assault of these “Barbarian” tribes.
 The city of Rome itself was captured by Germanic tribes in 476 AD.
 After that, 500 – 1000 AD, Europe descended into the Dark Ages – notable for the disappearance of Rome’s influence in western Europe.

 The reason I bring this up is because the spiritual path of the early Europeans (including the Romans and Hellenistic Greeks) is complicated.
 Sometimes, it seems as if people think Jesus was born and that was when all time began – nothing existed before or after.
 In reality, gods of the Old World existed and were worshipped for thousands and thousands of years before Jesus and even for many centuries after by Europeans.
 The religious conversion wasn’t as instantaneous as flipping on the light switch for a new religion and flipping it off for an older religion.
 Spiritual traditions lingered and were often blended with the new.